Blithe Spirit at the Gielgud Theatre

 Actors and drama students young and old shouldn’t miss out on this masterclass by Lansbury, nor should anyone who has a feeling for the theatre and enjoys a great and funny play with acting royalty in full flow.

 Photos: Johan Persson

-Blithe Spirit is on at the Gielgud Theatre until 7th June 2014, for further information or to book visit here.
+Blithe Spirit is at the Gielgud Theatre until 7th June 2014.
+For further information or to book visit the show’s website here.